Latest update: 12/22/2007

 used to convert data from HP8753D network analyzers to "touchstone" s2p format

-n/a 10/1998 initial public release no plans unless bugs are found
+Perl (UNIX, DOS or windows) n/a 10/1998 initial public release no plans unless bugs are found

-"spur-o-matic" (perl script):
+"spur-o-matic" (perl script)

 This is a very crude and dirty program I wrote to facilitate the discovery and identification of spurs created in an RF system due to a number of input signals.
 Perl is a free scripting language that is pretty useful for little widgets like this.
 Perl was originally only available on Unix systems to my knowledge, but I've been using it on the windows platform for years.